10/30/2024

 David Roman

-margin.
 Okay.
 And sorry, are you willing to make any comments as it relates to kind of 2025?
-I think you had made it in some public forums setting sort of some view around high single digit growth or the comment about above market growth.
-If markets are kind of mid single digits, is that a reasonable starting point for next year, that high single digit growth number?
+I think you had made it in some public forms, setting sort of some view around high single-digit growth or the comment about above-market growth.
+If markets are kind of mid-single digits, is that a reasonable starting point for next year, that high single-digit growth number?
 Or how should we think about 2025?
 And then I'll jump back in queue.

 speaker

 Yeah.
 So, David, at this point, we will not give any indication for 2025.
-And as for the comments about high single digit growth, the comments I made, and I kind of went through the growth drivers that we have in a similar manner that I tried to do in my opening comments.
-And, you know, those levers of growth, if you like, market growth and kind of in 2024, we see a very healthy maybe a bit above what we expected in terms of market growth.
+And as for the comments about high single-digit growth, The comments I made, and I kind of went through the growth drivers that we have in a similar manner that I tried to do in my opening comments.
+And, you know, those levers of growth, if you like, their market growth and.
+Kind of in 2024, we see a very healthy, maybe a bit above what we expected in terms of market growth.
 Pricing is the second lever that, you know, continues to be driving our growth.
 The third lever is continuous upgrade of our equipment fleet to essence.
-And so, that's here.
-And then finally, market share.
-And here, kind of on the plus, we would see, you know, we anticipate to see continued market share gains in our CP disposables.
-On the minus, what we also anticipate is the slowdown in the replacements procedures for epilepsy.
-So, my forum was saying, you know, if all those levers fire in a positive way, we will be looking at, obviously, at a high single digit growth.
+And so that's another major growth driver that will continue into next year.
+And then finally market share and here Kind of on the plus, we would see, you know, we anticipate to see continued market share gains in our CP disposables.
+On the minus, what we also anticipate is the slowdown in the replacement procedures for epilepsy.
+So, my comment in that forum was saying, you know, if all those levers, fire in a positive way, we will be looking at, obviously, at a high single-digit growth.
 But there will be, I'm sure there will be some, you know, ups and downs as well in terms of the levels.

 speaker